List of Azores hurricanes

 The Azores, an autonomous region of Portugal in the northeastern Atlantic Ocean, has experienced the effects of at least 21 Atlantic hurricanes, or storms that were once tropical or subtropical cyclones.
-The most recent storm to affect the archipelago was Tropical Storm Gaston in 2022.
+The most recent storm to affect the archipelago was Tropical Storm Patty, while still subtropical, in 2024.

+Climatology and background

+Tropical cyclones affect the Azores once every few years.
+Due to the island's location and the cool sea surface temperatures, tropical cyclones usually weaken upon their approach to the islands.